Emacs is a free software text editor, extensible via the programming language Emacs Lisp

 • Detect and highlight errors

-• …and most of the functionnalities an IDE provides
+• …and most of the IDE provides

 ;; Let's define the list of required package in a new variable: package-list